Obama, Republicans sound conciliatory note but battles loom

 With the bulk of election results in, the dollar surged to a seven-year high against the yen and the Dow and S&P 500 finished at record closing highs, reflecting optimism about pro-energy and other business policies.

-Obama said he would like to work with Republicans on a deal to pay for repairs to roads, bridges, ports and other infrastructure.
-He said a tax reform package might be one way of paying for the infrastructure projects.
+Obama said he would like to work with Republicans on a deal to pay for needed repairs to roads, bridges, ports and other infrastructure through some kind of compromise on repatriating corporate offshore revenue.

 The new power structure will test Obama's ability to compromise with newly empowered political opponents who have been resisting his legislative agenda since he was first elected in 2008.
 Americans elected him to a second and final four-year term in 2012.